 Brendan Camp, M.D., a board-certified dermatologist at MDCS Dermatology

-Todd Minars, M.D., dermatologist at Minars Dermatology in Hollywood, Florida
+Todd Minars, M.D., a board-certified dermatologist at Minars Dermatology in Hollywood, Florida

 Is oily skin normal?

 As it turns out, oily skin is perfectly normal.
 In fact, sebum, or oil, production is an important and necessary process that occurs in the skin, explains Brendan Camp, M.D., a board-certified dermatologist at MDCS Dermatology.
-“Sebaceous glands secrete oil through glands that coat the surface of skin to help seal in moisture, minimizes frictional forces on the skin, and protects the skin from infections,” he says.
+“Sebaceous glands secrete oil through pores that coat the surface of skin to help seal in moisture.
+The oil minimizes frictional forces on the skin and protects the skin from infections,” he says.

 What causes oily skin?

 Age is another factor.
-“Many people find that their skin is more oily during their teenage years and as they get older the skin may produce less oil,” says Dr. Garshick.
-“The combination of less oily being products and weakening of the skin barrier with age can lead to the appearance of dry, dehydrated skin.”
+“Many people find that their skin is more oily during their teenage years, and as they get older, the skin may produce less oil,” says Dr. Garshick.
+“The combination of less oily skin and weakening of the skin barrier with age can give it a dry and dehydrated appearance.”

-Lifestyle habits, like over-washing your face can also be a culprit.
-This might sound counterintuitive, but over-washing your face can strip your skin of its natural oils, causing it to ramp up its oil production and leaving you even more shiny.
-Todd Minars, M.D., dermatologist at Minars Dermatology in Hollywood, Florida recommends washing your face twice daily—in the morning and at night.
-“Do that for a couple of weeks and see how your skin (and the shine) react to the decreased frequency,” he says.
+Lifestyle habits like washing your face too vigorously and too often can also be a culprit.
+This might sound counterintuitive, but over-washing your face can strip your skin of its natural oils, causing it to ramp up oil production and leaving you even shinier.
+Todd Minars, M.D., a dermatologist at Minars Dermatology in Hollywood, Florida, recommends washing your face just twice daily—in the morning and at night.
+“Do that for a couple of weeks, and see how your skin (and the shine) reacts to the decreased frequency,” he says.

 10 Oily Skin Face Masks

-Sometimes you need a little extra assistance in getting rid of the excess oil, dead skin cells and dirt clogging your pores.
-Anyone else break out more during the holidays?
-Maybe it’s the extra time at the stove – or the stress!
+Sometimes you need a little extra assistance with getting rid of the excess oil, dead skin cells, and dirt clogging your pores.
+Anyone else tend to break out more during the holidays?
+Maybe it’s the extra time at the stove—or the stress!

 1. Activated Charcoal Mask for Oily Skin

-Mix the ingredients into a bowl along with a few drops of oils like rose hip or grape seed oil for added hydration.
-Apply to your face with clean fingers and make sure to get the areas most prone to shine.
-Leave on for 10-15 minutes before rinsing off.
+Mix the ingredients into a bowl along with a few drops of oils like rosehip or grapeseed oil for added hydration.
+Apply the mixture to your face with clean fingers, and make sure to get the areas most prone to shine.
+Leave on for 10–15 minutes before rinsing off.